clareaulab/giftwrap/docs/tutorials/processing_giftseq_data.md

 ### Additional Options
 Here are the remaining options that can be used with the `giftwrap` command:

+* `---flexible_start_mapping <N>`: If specified, GIFTwrap will allow for some insertion/deletions related to technical artifacts in sequencing at the start of R2.

 * `--overwrite`: If specified, GIFTwrap will overwrite any existing output files in the output directory.
 This is useful if you want to re-run the pipeline without having to delete the output directory first.

 * `--allow_chimeras`: If specified, GIFTwrap will skip filtering out UMIs that pair to multiple probes within the same cell barcode.